"The bokit is a rich and refreshing sandwich perfect for a summer afternoon lunch."

 2-3 fillets salt cod (use fresh cod if salt cod isn't available or if you don't want to deal with prepping salted cod)

-salt, pepper, and spices, to taste (extra, if you use fresh cod)
+kosher salt, freshly ground black pepper, and spices, to taste (extra, if you use fresh cod)

 1. If you use salt cod, this recipe starts the night before you want to make the sandwich.
 You'll need to soak the cod overnight (12 hours) in a big bowl of fresh water.
 Change the water at least four or five times.
 It may seem like a hassle but it's worth it.
 The flavor of salt cod is pretty great.